The Odds are you will be involved in a collision.

 The odds are driving in the San Antonio areayou will be involved in a car accident at some point in your life.
 In the state of Texas every year approximately 3,000 people are killed and 80,000 people injured in motor vehicle collisions.
 Whether you are involved in a relatively minor fender-bender or a serious collision, the crash will likely have a serious impact on your life and the life of your loved ones from that moment on.
 If your asking yourself what to do after a car accident in San Antonio Texas, the information below can mean the difference between a fair and just recover, or no recover at all.

 What you do after the crash is very important.

 When you have been involved in a car accident, you need to protect both your physical health and your legal rights and options with regard to the accident.
 If you have been injured in a car accident in Texas you are likely entitled to compensation for your injuries if another party was at fault in the accident.
-Board Certified Personal Injury Attorney Aaron A. Herbert has been helping car accident victims and their families in the Dallas/Fort Worth area and surrounding communities for over a decade.
+Board Certified Personal Injury Attorney Aaron A. Herbert has been helping car accident victims and their families in the San Antonio area and surrounding communities for over a decade.

 Steps to Take After a Texas Car Accident